What exactly does a disciplinary procedure consist of?

 - The employee concerned has the right to a fair and impartial determination of the issues concerned, taking into account any representations made by, or on behalf of, the employee and any other relevant or appropriate evidence, factors, circumstances.

-For further advice on disciplinary procedures, speak to an expert on 01 886 0350 or request a callback here.
+To avoid making a difficult situation worse, why not speak to one of our HR experts on 01 886 0350 or request a callback here.